GoDaddy: Set up G Suite MX records

 |MX Server Address||Priority|

-- Click the Record type dropdown list and select MX (Mail exchanger).
+- Click the Type drop-down list and select MX.

-- In the Points to field, enter the first MX Server address from the table above (ASPMX.L.GOOGLE.COM).
+- In the Points to field, enter ASPMX.L.GOOGLE.COM.

 - In the G Suite Setup Wizard, check the I created MX records with these values box.